 Because your longevity decreases as you age, the chances of paying out a death benefit increases for the insurance company.
 To balance the insurance company’s risk, the cost to buy a policy increases as you age.

 Women statistically live healthier lives than men and therefore tend to outlive them.
-In all states except for Montana—which has unisex laws—women will pay less for a life insurance policy than men.
+Therefore, women will pay less for a life insurance policy than men.

 The table below breaks down the monthly cost of a 20-year term life insurance policy that provides $500,000 in coverage by age and gender.
 Prices shown are for a healthy, non-smoking individual.